Lee and Karen Duquette,

 birds

-Chetwynd is located at highways 29 & 97 where the eastern foothills of the Rockies open up to the expansive, rugged geography of Peace River country, and is a transportation hub for the region.
+Chetwynd is located at highways 29 and 97 where the eastern foothills of the Rockies open up to the expansive, rugged geography of Peace River country, and is a transportation hub for the region.
 Chetwynd has abundant natural resources, a stunning mountain backdrop and the gentle rolling topography which inspired early European settlers to call it "Little Prairie."
 Assets: forestry, oil and gas exploration, mining, ranching and tourism.
 It claims to be the chainsaw carving sculpture capital of the world and the forestry capital of Canada in 1992 as per the sign below.

 sign - Welcome to Chetwynd